Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 “Well, you’re her girlfriend, and you’re kissing me.”

 “BeatBax and I have an understanding.”
-Faith considered kissing him again, but smiled mischievously and pulled a cricket from her pocket.
+Faith considered kissing him again, but smiled mischievously and pulled a bug-stick from her pocket.
 “But since I’ve kissed you, it would only be fair for you to kiss her, right?”

 Drunkards clogged the hall waiting for the bathroom.
 Dan squeezed past and knocked on Beatrice’s door.